DafetiteOgaga/custom_commands/README.md

 <br>

 ## New
+   - Added wcount command. calculates and output the number of lines, words and characters in your file
    - Added pyxecute command.
 Easily turns py scripts into executables
    - Added custom_commands as a command that displays all of the commands created so far
    - Added curfol command.
 This automatically opens the current working directory in file explorer